Do you want to add dummy content for theme development and WordPress testing?

 Now click on the ‘Upload file and import’ button to continue.

-WordPress will now examine your import file and will ask you whether you want to import the existing authors or assign their articles to another user on your site.
+WordPress will now examine your import file attachments and ask whether you want to import the existing authors or assign their articles to another user on your site.

 You can choose to import authors, and WordPress will create dummy user accounts for those authors.
 You can also assign the imported content to an existing user on your site.